 12. Columnar Basaltic Lava, St. Mary’s Islands

-You might mistaken them to be regular rocks by the sea but these are the ones that were formed by a volcano.
+You might mistake them to be regular rocks by the sea but these are the ones that were formed by a volcano.
 Do have a visit to Coconut Island, St Mary’s island to witness this strange marvel.
-When a volcano explodes, dense viscid basaltic lava is hurled out which cools quickly and it contracts in a manner that a sequence of spider web like cracks develop in it.
+When a volcano explodes, dense viscid basaltic lava is hurled out which cools quickly.
+It contracts in a manner that a sequence of spider web-like cracks develop in it.

 13. Sambhar Lake

 When desert areas usually desolate and barren, this water body in the middle of the desert is an exception.
-The lake is bowl shaped and rings the historical Sambhar Lake Town situated south west of the city of Jaipur.
+The lake is bowl-shaped and rings the historical Sambhar Lake Town situated south west of the city of Jaipur.

 Legend has it that, Shakambhari Devi, the tutelary goddess of Chauhan Rajputs and the consort of Lord Shiva, had once turned a dense forest into a land of silver as a reward to the services done to her.
 The locals feared that greed would overcome people and hence, she later converted it into a lake.

 Here are another beautiful geographical features of India, included in our list of 15 natural wonders of India.
 As the name suggests, this beach is notorious for appearing and disappearing.
 When you pay a visit to the Hide-and-seek Beach in Orissa, chances are it may or may not be there.
 Situated in Orissa, the Chandipur Beach is also referred to the Hide and Seek Beach due to its quality.

 There are times when you get to see the water and other times in the same spot lies nothing but Casuarina trees and creeper sand dunes.
 The reason for this occurrence is that the sea water recedes around 5 km during low tide and reappears to the shore during high tide every day.
 This is a rare phenomenon not witnessed by many till date.